Add value to your CV with volunteering

 If you are struggling to gain some form of professional experience (internship, industrial placement), then voluntary work experience can be a good way to get some really valuable skills onto your CV.
 Again, this demonstrates that you’re not only proactive but selfless, and really committed in going the extra mile to doing well in the sector you are interested in.

 Having a wide skill set and a high number of attributes count when it comes to employment.
 It demonstrates that you can cover a wide number of skill areas within an organisation, which employers are always keen to see because they will ultimately aid that organisation should you get the job.

 Whilst you are volunteering try to gain valuable contacts you may be able to use in the future.
 Don’t be afraid to ask them questions to further develop your knowledge and for advice on what they can offer.
-You never know it could be a job opportunity or a contact they know that’s looking for someone just like you.
+You never know, it could lead to paid work or a potentially a full time position.